Mergers & Operations: Architecting a Unified Workflow

-We supported the merger of two public sector teams by co-creating a shared workflow, tools, and roles.
+Operationalizing the merger of two public sector teams to ensure business continuity and knowledge retention.

 Helping young technicians design with purpose and impact